atlas-brown/slowpoke/INSTRUCTIONS.md

 * **A performance model**: a formal model that explains why Slowpoke can accurately predict end-to-end throughput improvements.

-* **A lightweight distributed slowdown mechanism**: a distributed protocol improving prediction accuracy by coordinating pauses across microservices.
+* **A lightweight distributed slowdown mechanism**: a per-node service controller that pause microservices in a coordinated way that enables acurate prediction.

 <!-- **(C1) Slowpoke accurately quantifies throughput optimizations on four real-world microservice applications.** -->